Information Platform for Refugees (Integreat)

-Refugees have many questions when they arrive in Germany, e.g. how to make demands on medical care, how to proceed in the asylum process, how and where to participate in language courses or how to engage in activities with locals.
-Since the number of refugees has risen during the last year, it is difficult to provide every refugee answers to all their questions.
+Refugees have many questions when they arrive in Germany, such as how to make demands on medical care, how to proceed in the asylum process, how and where to participate in language courses, how to engage in activities with locals, or how to find a job.
+Since the number of refugees has risen during the last years, it is difficult to provide every refugee answers to all their questions.
 Additionally, this information differs from city to city.
 Therefore, it is a huge challenge to provide refugees with the right information at the right time in the right format.

 In 2015, Viola Klein inspired the IT domain with her emotional talk at the VOICE annual conference, her tireless commitment against PEGIDA’s activities in Dresden and her ideas how to support refugees with IT and beyond.
 Prof. Helmut Krcmar, concerned by the situation of refugees arriving in Munich, decided to engage in information system based refugee support in the Munich area in cooperation with Viola Klein’s initiative “Welcome App”, an app that provided information for refugees in Dresden.
 At the same time, Daniel Kehne and fellow students of TUM working with refugees in Augsburg- approached Prof. Krcmar for support in their project to create an app with information material for refugees in Augsburg under the label Integreat.
 Our aim was to coordinate IT-supported aid for refugees and to jointly push the idea of providing information for refugees via the digital channel.
 Together with Viola Klein’s Welcome App team, we created the idea to not only develop stand-alone apps for specific cities but to work on a scalable information platform that can be deployed by any municipality.
 However, as both the Welcome App team and the Integreat team strived for a fast implementation, technical and organizational divergence lead to two separate platforms: The Dresden-based Welcome App now available nationwide and the Integreat App, an open source project implemented in municipalities in Bavaria and beyond.
 Good ideas spread fast – therefore, municipalities can now choose from both solutions to support their challenging work for and with refugees.